Kobyz: In Kyrgyz music

 The kyl kyyak (Kyrgyz: кыл кыяк /ky/) (sometimes spelt kyl kiak and sometimes without the 'kyl') is a stringed musical instrument used in Kyrgyz music.

 The instrument is carved from a single piece of wood (typically apricot) and typically measures 60–70 cm.
 It has 2 strings, one to provide melody and the other resonance.
 The kyl kyyak is played vertically with a bow and can be played on horseback.

 The strings and bow are normally made from horse hair and many instruments feature a carved horse's head.
 This all reflects the importance of the horse in Kyrgyz rural culture.

+Museum documentation for a late nineteenth-century Kyrgyz kiyak records wood, leather and horsehair among its materials and describes a narrow body carved from one piece of wood, two strings and a horsehair bow.
+The instrument is held upright, usually resting on the player's knee, and is used both for instrumental pieces and to accompany singing.
+As with the Kazakh kobyz, the strings are lightly touched rather than pressed against a fingerboard, allowing the player to emphasize harmonics and changes of tone.